SwiftERM Hyper-personalisation for ecommerce email marketing

 Beauty, Cosmetics, Luxury, Travel, Plastic Surgery, House Refurbishing & Upgrades, Tutors & Custom Education, Financial Services, etc. are all industries that should benefit from this trend in one way or another.

-The idea that our phones are not just a camera, but a mirror as well, is nothing new, and the recent surge in “influencers” has been around about as long as Instagram has been a popular app. as the veil of celebrity came down, the value of celebrity increased.
+The idea that our phones are not just cameras, but mirrors as well, is nothing new, and the recent surge in “influencers” has been around about as long as Instagram has been a popular app.
+As the veil of celebrity came down, the value of celebrity increased.
 We felt closer than ever to our favourite artists, athletes, and movie stars as we saw their lives presented by Instagram’s feed.
 Then came Snapchat stories.
 YouTubers and Twitch streamers were emerging with huge, dedicated followings.

-The ability to convert engagement to dollars drives some interesting trends and is at the core of what we mean when discussing the hyper individualisation.
+The ability to convert engagement to dollars drives some interesting trends and is at the core of what we mean when discussing hyper-individualisation.
 We don’t just have avatars and profiles online; we have a digital self.
 And clever marketing use of managing this data can achieve phenomenal returns and success.

 And like any mega trend, those who have “cracked the code,” so to speak, on how to monetise each consumer’s digital selves can not only enjoy the monetary fruits of their labour but are also empowered by the freedom they find from essentially mesmerised in their loyalty to these brands, assuming they can offer enough to support their lifestyle.